HASwitchPlate/openHASP-custom-component/README.md

-# HASP - Open SwitchPlate Custom Component
+# openHASP - openHASP Custom Component

-This custom component simplifies synchronization of objects on one or more hasp-lvgl [HASP - Open SwitchPlates](https://fvanroie.github.io/hasp-docs/) with Home Assistant entities.
+This custom component simplifies synchronization of objects on one or more openhasp [HASP - Open SwitchPlates](https://fvanroie.github.io/hasp-docs/) with Home Assistant entities.
 An Open SwitchPlate is basically a small touchscreen device which you can mount on the wall in place of a switch, and you can design your custom user interface for it using json.
 You can build your own hardware but you can also buy them ready-made.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `hasp-lvgl`.
+3. In the `custom_components` directory (folder) create a new folder called `openhasp`.
-4. Download _all_ the files from the `custom_components/hasp-lvgl/` directory (folder) in this repository.
+4. Download _all_ the files from the `custom_components/openhasp/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Edit your `configuration.yaml` file add an entry similar to the example below.
 7. Restart Home Assistant